chornbeck1/DataCommSocketsProject/README.md

-OVERVIEW: Run commands in this order, preferably in the terminal make all
+OVERVIEW: Run commands in this order, preferably in the terminal

-./CreateDataFiles.sh
+./Setup.sh
 ./TigerS
-./bashScript.sh (in a different terminal than the server)
+./Run.sh (in a different terminal than the server)

+The setup script is substantial, and takes care of creating all data files, building the code, and creating the Run script to test.
+A cleanup script is included to remove all data files and extraneous things that can be easily recreated by Setup.

 PROGRAM COMMANDS